 Tuesday, June 30, 2009

 Faith is the substance of every good thing that we wish for ourselves and those we love.
 With faith, the achievement of all our dreams and goals is made possible.

 It is the 'evidence' of things not seen.
 We cannot 'see' the being of God.
 We cannot look into His eyes.
 His arms do not wrap around us in a hug that we can feel.
 But when we have faith, we are actually aware of His loving presence in our daily lives.

 In another example, we find Abraham and his willingness to offer up his only son as a sacrifice in the belief that God would raise him or have a greater plan.
 Moses in choosing the truth of his Hebrew background over an adopted Roman one when confronted with a future filled with likely persecution.

 "Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear."
 God created everything that is now, ever has been, and ever will be in existence.
 We can know this intellectually, without recourse to blind faith.
 Common sense in understanding visible and theoretical science points us to the signature of our Creator.
 Faith helps fill in the blanks and answer the questions.

-Most importantly, God sent His Son to us to teach us directly.
+Most importantly, God sent His Son to teach us directly and personally.
 Jesus Christ let us know through His teaching that we "need only have faith as small as a grain of mustard seed, and we can say to a mountain "move from here to there", and it will move."